-Carbon Capture and Storage Market Report Scope & Overview:
+Carbon Capture and Storage Market Report Scope and Overview:

 Reducing carbon emissions through carbon capture and storage (CCS) might be crucial in the fight against global warming.
 It involves collecting the carbon dioxide produced by power plants or other industrial processes, such the production of steel or cement, transferring it, and then storing it underground.
 Here, we examine CCS's operational principles and prospective advantages.